trueheart78/trueheart78.com/games.md

 + I am much more of a taste-tester than I ever was before.
 This leads to more jettisoned games, but in the end I, I find myself playing more games and getting hooked on the ones that really click with me.
++ If a game isn't living rent free in my mind, or at least making me want to get to back to it, then I should consider moving on.
+I value enjoyment the most, so if the fun factor isn't there, even for AAA GOTY titles, it's ok. :rocket:
+  - See _Control_ and _Ghost of Tsushima_.

 <a id='legend'></a>